amnotafraid/magento2-client/README.md

 				username
       </td>
       <td align="left">
 				A string.
 This is the username to login to the backend of the Magento2 install.
-Example, `username`.
+Example, <pre>username</pre>.
       </td>
 		</tr>
 		<tr>